alexjlockwood/AndroidDesignPatterns/_posts/2016-08-06-theming-buttons-with-themeoverlays.md

 two properties of a particular view: just extend the `ThemeOverlay`, update the attributes you want to modify with their new values, and you can be sure that your view will still inherit all of the correct light/dark themed values that would have otherwise been used by default.
+If you want to read more about `ThemeOverlay`s, check out [this Medium post][ThemeOverlayBlogPost] and this [Google+ pro tip][ThemeOverlayProTip] by [Ian Lake](http://google.com/+IanLake)!

 ### Pop quiz!

-Hopefully things are a bit clearer now than they used to be (styles/themes are hard... and it's a lot to take in).
-I'll give an extra example just in case.
+Let's test our knowledge of how this all works with a simple example.

-Let's say you are writing a sample app that uses the following theme in the `AndroidManifest.xml`:
+Consider a sample app that sets the following theme in its `AndroidManifest.xml`:

 ```xml
 <!-- res/values/themes.xml -->